 SE McLoughlin Boulevard is classified as a Regional Truckway, and SE Tacoma Street and SE 17th Avenue are classified as Truck Access Streets by the City of Portland TSP.3 SE Johnson Creek Boulevard is identified in the City of Milwaukie TSP as a weight restricted local freight route4.
 During the PM peak hour (4:30 to 5:30 p.m.), truck activity along SE McLoughlin Boulevard generally makes up 2 to 3 percent of all vehicle trips (120 to 190 heavy vehicles).
 The activity along the side streets in this area varies between 1 and 21 percent (10 to 50 heavy vehicles) during the same time period.
 The intersection of SE McLoughlin Boulevard/SE Ochoco Street had the highest freight activity with nearly 200 heavy vehicles entering the intersection during the PM peak hour.
-Area property owners note that many trucks do not use this intersection properly, causing back-ups and delays on McLoughlin Blvd.
 SE Main Street carries about 25 heavy vehicles north of SE Milport Road during the PM peak hour.